-Yiaourtoglyko is a very easy Greek dessert made with Greek yoghurt and fruit preserves or compote.
+Yiaourtoglyko is a very easy Greek dessert made with Greek yoghurt, whipped cream and fruit preserves or compote.
 Very refreshing for summer days!

 Yiaourtoglyko, also written giaourtoglyko (pronounced yia-our-TOH-glee-koh) is a compound word from two words “yiaourti”, which means yoghurt and “glyko” which means sweet (or dessert).
 It is a light dessert made with fruit preserves or compote.

 If you want to make it even much lighter and healthier, you can change the ratio of yoghurt to heavy cream 2:1 and add yoghurt with 2% fat.
 You can also substitute the heavy cream with vegetable whipping cream.
 As vegetable cream is sweeter than heavy cream you can skip the icing sugar.